grunzer/Devices-docs/surface/service-guides/surface-software-repair-tools.md

 - Attach the ZIP archive to this email.

+  > [!NOTE]
-- **Note**: The LogFiles location will only be present if a Display Calibration has been attempted.
-If the folder does not exist or no logs are present, attempt the Display Calibration again and ensure Surface Diagnostic Toolkit reaches the **Results** screen before exiting the program.
+  > The LogFiles location will only be present if a Display
+  > Calibration has been attempted.
+If the folder does not exist or no
+  > logs are present, attempt the Display Calibration again and ensure
+  > Surface Diagnostic Toolkit reaches the **Results** screen before
+  > exiting the program.

 ### Locating SDT Logs: